 Some states and territories provide forms to help document an advance care plan for a non-competent person.

 It's not voluntary assisted dying

-There are very significant differences between advance care planning and voluntary assisted dying.
+There are very significant differences between advance care planning and voluntary assisted dying (VAD).
 Advance care planning is the process of discussing and choosing future health care and medical treatment options.
 It is about people making decisions about their medical treatment including future consent to, refusal or withdrawing of treatment, and substitute decision-making.
-All people can do advance care planning and all adults (and children in Victoria) are eligible to document an advance care directive.
+All people can do advance care planning and all adults (and children in Victoria) with decision-making capacity are eligible to document an advance care directive.

 Notification of death

 Death notifications are not part of the advance care planning process.
 To find information about this, we recommend visiting the Australian Death Notification Service.

 Contact our National Advance Care Planning Support ServiceTM on 1300 208 582 for more information and advice.
 We're available 9am – 5pm, Monday – Friday (AEST / AEDT).